SirDrone/CSV-Sanitizer/README.txt

 	3.)
 The auto-detector will no longer try to take in CSV files that begin with a period.

 	4.)
+Arguably the most important thing for a public software distribution, a license has been added!

+	5.)
 Simple README changes were made, like adding vertical spacing past the "What is Needed to Run" title, informing the user that column names matter for proper detection, adding a changelog of sorts here, etc.